PhyreEngine/phyre_engine/doc/source/getting_started.rst

 .. code-block:: bash

-    source activate phyreengine
+    conda activate phyreengine
     conda install phyreengine

-To deactivate the environment, you can run ``source deactivate``.
+To deactivate the environment, you can run ``conda deactivate``.

 .. _developing-phyreengine: